“Networking is not about hunting. It’s about farming. It’s about cultivating relationships.”

 Have you added value to them in the past?

 Do you genuinely care about them?

-Focus your time and effort on those who do value your relationship because it must be mutual.
+Recognize those “takers” and filter them out from your network.
+Focus your time and effort on those who do treasure your relationship because it must be mutual.

+Opportunities are abundant and it’s up to you to create them.
 Your dream woman, job, client, or business partner is always just one connection away.